 Q: Can you leave quarantine to get a COVID-19 test or does your quarantine start all over after you went out to get that test?

 Yes, you can leave quarantine to get a COVID-19 swab test.
-However, during travel to and from testing you should minimize contact with others, wear a mask/face covering, observe distancing and utilize private means for transportation.
-While your quarantine period does not re-start, you must continue to quarantine for the full 14 days from the last exposure to a COVID-19 positive individual, even if your test is negative.
+However, during travel to and from testing, you should not make any other stops, be sure to wear a mask/face covering, observe distancing, and utilize private means for transportation.
+While your quarantine period does not re-start, you must continue to quarantine for the full 10 days from the last exposure to a COVID-19 positive individual, even if your test is negative.

 Q: In the event there is a large exposure, what is the plan if OCHD gets overwhelmed with the caseload once school starts?